CuriosityRocks/RS41Simulator/README.md

 ## RS41 Python simulation framework and scripts and

-## Supporting source code for the HELTEC AUTOMATION Lora Node 151, 433MHz board
+## supporting source code for the HELTEC AUTOMATION Lora Node 151, 433MHz board

 ### Description
 The Folder "Framework" comprises the following function libraries: